 How strenuous?
 Unavoidably there is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
-Coaches can rarely park near the houses, many of the parks and gardens are extensive and most of the houses visited don't have lifts (nor does the hotel).
+Coaches can rarely park near the houses, many of the parks and gardens are extensive and most of the houses visited don't have lifts.
 Average distance by coach per day: c.
 60 miles.